ltatka/oscillatorDB/README.md

     * If you want to add an additional type to the list, add it to the set in mongoMethods.py
     * This will update your <b>local</b> copy of oscillatorDB, but the modelType list is not tied to the database.
 Unless you push changes or do a pull request, neither <b>the databse</b> nor users will 'know' about the new model type (but your model WILL be added).
     * To see what model types are available: ```get_model_types``` -- if you added a new type without pushing the changes, it will show up here but that does NOT mean that database or other users have access to this new type.
+    * It's helpful to put in all the optional arguments whose values you know, but in the future I will restructure stuff so you can analyze the reactions from here.
 #### Example:
 Input:
 ```